pnnl/neuromancer/README.md

 PNNL is a multi-program national laboratory operated for the U.S. Department of Energy (DOE) by Battelle Memorial Institute under Contract No. DE-AC05-76RL0-1830.

 # Prior release notes

+## Version 1.3.1 release notes
++ New example scripts and notebooks
+  + Interactive colab notebooks for testing Neuromancer functionality without setting up an environment
+    + See neuromancer/examples/Readme.md for links to Colab
+  + RC-Network modeling using Graph Neural Time-steppers example:
+    + See neuromancer/examples/graph_timesteppers/
+  + Baseline NODE dynamics modeling results for all nonautonomous systems in Python Systems Library
+    + See neuromancer/examples/benchmarks/node/
+  + Updated install instructions for Linux, Windows, and MAC operating systems
+    + New linux_env.yml, windows_env.yml, osxarm64_env.yml files for installation of dependencies across OS
++ Corresponding releases of SLiM and PSL packages
+  + Make sure to update these packages if updating Neuromancer
+  + Release 1.4 will roll SLiM and PSL into core Neuromancer for ease of installation and development

 ## Version 1.3 release notes

 + Tutorial [YouTube videos](https://www.youtube.com/channel/UC5oWRFxzUwWrDNzkdWLIb7A) to accompany tutorial scripts in examples folder: